alanreid/sensitive-arduino/README.md

 The demo app is quite simple.
 It's a two part app that allows you to start and stop reading sensors.
 The first part is an HTML file and the other is an Arduino sketch.

-Note that the demo sketch needs a Liquied Crystal display to show the data.
+Note that the demo sketch needs a Liquid Crystal display to show the data.
 This is of course not required for Sensitive.js, but you will have to strip the code a bit to run it without the display.

 ### Get it running
 1. Get the sources and dependences